health-statistico/health-statistico/README.md

 - SAS
 - Shell scripting languages (powershell & bash)

-This is my personal code repository, but feel free to use any code posted here publicly as you wish :)
+I hope to create a comprehensive & modular collection of scripts for use in HEOR & HTA.
+Feel free to use any code posted here publicly as you wish :)

 📫 How to reach me: arun.m.jones@gmail.com